Introduction to Alice in Evermoor

 “I would if I could!”

 “Where’s a knife?
-I’ll cut the line.”
+I’ll cut the line,” Jeremy says.

 “I don’t know!”

-We both freeze for an instant as the sky grows darker still, like a shadow passing over us that has decided to stay.
-Then the low rumble of thunder startles me, and I go to Laney, leaving Jeremy to figure it out himself.
+We both freeze for an instant as the sky blackens, like a shadow passing over us that has decided to stay.
+Then the low rumble of thunder startles me, and I turn to Laney, leaving Jeremy to figure out the fishing line himself.
 Lures rake the bottom of the tackle box as he searches for the knife, and his reel screeches in his hand.
-I take Laney by the shoulders and look directly into her eyes.
-For a second I see a flicker of recognition, then she looks back over the water.

 “Laney!
 Wake up!”
-Again the flicker of recognition.

 Pin It on Pinterest